Purple Loosestrife

 to light an entirely new consideration as to the role of

-Purple Loosestrife in the environment: Is it coincidence
+purple loosestrife in the environment: Is it coincidence

 that the plant has become invasive in environments that